Adelaide Festival Centre: Exterior

 In 2002–2003, the area around the centre was redeveloped substantially.
 The Festival Plaza was redesigned, including opening the underground roadway to the sky.
 Although a pedestrian suspension bridge was built on its west side, the Plaza was essentially isolated as a result of this redevelopment.

 In 2013, the government announced that the Plaza would be further redeveloped, with Hajek's work decommissioned and replaced.
 The removal of such a significant public work of art was seen as vandalism by some commentators, including Hajek's wife.
 However, not everyone in the world of art and architecture or the general public mourned its passing.

-From 2016, the Plaza began undergoing a redevelopment, as part of the major redevelopment of the Riverbank Precinct.
-The new public plaza, known as the Public Realm, was expected to be completed by 2020, while the office buildings and retail spaces are scheduled to be finished by 2022.
-The architects of the original complex, Hassell, remain as architectural consultants for the project, in collaboration with ARM Architecture and landscape architects Taylor Cullity Lethlean for the outdoor spaces.

-Changes to the design of the Public Realm submitted for approval in April 2020 were expected to push back the completion date to 2023, and as of April 2021 there is limited access to the venues and no access to the plaza area.
-In 2024, Festival Tower, cited on land that was previously a corner of the Festival Plaza adjacent to the station, was also completed.
+From 2016, the Plaza underwent redevelopment, as part of the major redevelopment of the Riverbank Precinct.
+The new public plaza is known as the Public Realm.
+The architects of the original complex, Hassell, served as architectural consultants for the project, in collaboration with ARM Architecture and landscape architects Taylor Cullity Lethlean for the outdoor spaces.
+Changes to the design of the Festival Plaza Public Realm submitted for approval in April 2020 pushed back the completion date to 2023.
+Bert Flugelman's sculptures Vertical Variation and Tetrahedra, along with Sundial by Owen Broughton, have been refurbished and reinstalled in the outdoor spaces.

+In 2024, Festival Tower, sited on land that was previously a corner of the Festival Plaza adjacent to the station, was also completed.
+Construction of Festival Tower Two by Walker Corporation began in early 2026.
+Dubbed "Adelaide's first skyscraper", it is designed to be 160 m tall.
+It is located between Parliament House and the Festival centre, next to Festival Tower One, above the underground Festival Car Park.
+A group called Save Festival Plaza Alliance is opposing the construction of the tower.
+The overall external redevelopment is expected to be completed in 2028.

+Interior

+Interior refurbishment of the Festival Centre was undertaken from August 2025, with the building closed for around six months.
+In a redevelopment designed by Cox Architecture costing A$55 million, the main infrastructure was upgraded, stage flooring in Dunstan Playhouse and Space Theatre refurbished, seating replaced with high-quality Figueras seating, and fire safety was improved.
+In addition, a new restaurant called Angry Penguins, honouring the legacy of poet and writer Max Harris and his literary magazine of the same name, was created as the centrepiece of the refurbishment.
+The Festival Centre's reopening coincides with the 2026 Adelaide Festival on 27 February.